bniedermeyer/q-and-a/readme.md

 ### Fetching questions that have been asked

 The component will fetch a list of questions asked from the backend at a configurable interval of time.
-These questions can look like the question above, but should also include two additional manditory fields.
+These questions can look like the question above, but should also include two additional manditory fields, `key` and `count`.

 ```js
 [